 “Lost in the Castle of Scepticism: Sceptical Philosophy as Gothic Romance.”
 Fictions of Knowledge: Fact, Evidence, Doubt.
 Eds.
 Yota Batsaki, Subha Mukherji, and Jan-Melissa Schramm.
 New York: Palgrave Macmillan, 2011.
 152-173.

 “Forging Figures of Invention in Eighteenth-Century Britain.”
 The Age of Projects.
 Ed.
 Maximillian E. Novak.
 Toronto: University of Toronto Press, 2008.
 344-369.

 My first book, Eighteenth-Century Fiction and the Reinvention of Wonder (Oxford University Press, 2014) offers a new account of the novel’s development that challenges the perception of the Enlightenment as hostile to marvel.
-With the support of a National Endowment for the Humanities fellowship, I am currently researching my second book, Suspended Worlds, which concerns how figures of suspension and aerial transport, from castles in the air to flying carpets, are used to represent the experience of reading fiction in the long eighteenth century.
+With the support of a National Endowment for the Humanities fellowship, I am currently researching my second book, The Thread and the Shell, which is about two modes of attaching to literary works: following a thread and curling up in a shell.